spexod/iSLAT/README.md

 C<sub>2</sub>H<sub>6</sub>, C<sub>4</sub>H<sub>2</sub>,
 HCN, HC<sub>3</sub>N and some of their isotopologues.
 These datafiles are stored into the folder "HITRANdata" and are available to load and use in iSLAT (see below).
-We are currently developing an interface function to allow users to download any other molecule by request.
+Any additional molecule or isotopologue can be downloaded from HITRAN using the "HITRAN query" function in iSLAT.
 The current HITRAN data release as of 2024 is described in [Gordon et al. 2022](https://ui.adsabs.harvard.edu/abs/2022JQSRT.27707949G/abstract).

 ## Parameters definitions and units